Cornwall is one of the most popular staycation destinations for Brits and here are some of the best things to do in Cornwall.

 Visiting the National Maritime Museum Cornwall is a great way to get a bit of background on this fascinating county.

-And, let’s save the best till last, St Micheal’s Mount – you can’t go to Cornwall without visiting this island.
+And, let’s save the best till last, St Michael’s Mount – you can’t go to Cornwall without visiting this island.

 A cobbled path connects St Michael’s Mount to the mainland, but visitors can also take the ferry.
 The abbey on the top is surrounded by stunning clifftop gardens.
 Visitors can also see the rococo drawing room in the main house, the armoury and an old church.